^

 • thrombocytopenia (congenital, hereditary and acquired).

-• diseases accompanied by an increase in arterial pressure and damage to the vascular endothelium (hypertension, transient and symptomatic hypertension, atherosclerosis);
+• diseases accompanied by increased blood pressure and damage to the vascular endothelium (hypertension, transient and symptomatic hypertension, atherosclerosis);

 • liver diseases (toxic, infectious, parasitic, autoimmune, cirrhosis) and mechanical jaundice;

-• diseases of the nights (acute nephritis, exacerbation of chronic glomerulonephritis, uremia);
+• kidney diseases (acute nephritis, exacerbation of chronic glomerulonephritis, uremia);

 • blood diseases (acute and chronic hemoblastoses, polycythemia, etc.)